 Organizing Your Spaces

-When your professional and personal lives occur in the same location, you need to take care to organize that physical space in a way that is conducive to productivity for both parts of your life.
+When your professional and personal lives occur in the same location, you need to take care to organise that physical space in a way that is conducive to productivity for both parts of your life.

 A dedicated work space is essential to anyone who works at home.
 Ideally your home office should be a room (with a door) that is not used for any other purpose.
 Most of us, though, just don’t have that kind of extra space in our homes, so we have to compromise.
 It might be in a corner of a room, a bedroom or the dining room.
 What’s important is that this particular space is dedicated to that one purpose.
 Setting up your laptop on the kitchen table does not qualify as a home office!